 encouragement of freedom

 and of its fundamentally entrepreneurial understanding of the notion of higher education.

-“The funds students contribute to the University’s budget serve its long-term safeguarding and preservation.
+“The funding shares students contribute to the University’s budget serve its long-term safeguarding and preservation.
 The range of this contribution to the success of the idea which is the „Private Universität Witten/Herdecke gGmbH“ is determined according to the students’ financial capabilities and their appreciation of the University, but not according to the compass of the services from which the students profit.
-It is in this spirit that the members of the StudierendenGesellschaft unite to become a shared risk community mutually supporting one another in the realization of the three kinds of freedom”
+It is in this spirit that the members of the StudierendenGesellschaft unite to become a shared risk community mutually supporting one another in the realization of the three kinds of freedom.”